designkai/Gridie/README.md

 ## Using the mixin

 By using a mixin .col can be called inside specific elements, making the grid flexible beyond the pre-defined classes.
-For example, to create a basic layout you might use it inside an id.
+For example, to create a basic layout you might use it inside an ID.

 	#main-content {
 		.col(3,5);